heroku/heroku-buildpack-python/Readme.md

     $ heroku config:add BUILDPACK_URL=git://github.com/heroku/heroku-buildpack-python.git

 The buildpack will detect your app as Python if it has the file `requirements.txt` in the root.
-It will detect your app as Python/Django if there is an additional `settings.py` in a project subdirectory.

-It will use virtualenv and pip to install your dependencies, vendoring a copy of the Python runtime into your slug.
-The `bin/`, `include/` and `lib/` directories will be cached between builds to allow for faster pip install time.
+It will use Pip to install your dependencies, vendoring a copy of the Python runtime into your slug.

 Hacking
 -------